duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # just try again
-git push heroku master --set-upstream heroku open
+git push heroku master --set-upstream heroku open heroku run rake db:setup
 ~~~

 On heroku add *Papertrail* add-on and go to the
 [https://papertrailapp.com/events](https://papertrailapp.com/events) and search
 for "Started GET" , save and create email alert or [add internal
 notification]({{ site.baseurl }}{% post_url 2016-05-17-send-and-receive-emails-in-rails %})

+For custom domain just add on settings your domain name and create CNAME record
+for `www` with value `myapp.herokuapp.com`.
+If you need to match all subdomains,
+you can put *Domain Name* `*.kontakt.in.rs` and CNAME record for `*` with same
+value `myapp.herokuapp.com`.